 No two vehicle accidents occur under identical circumstances or have identical outcomes.
 That means no two settlements are identical, either.
 Even within the same state, settlement amounts can vary hugely.
 Only by consulting with a car accident lawyer can you get a specific idea of the compensation you may be entitled to.
-However, this article will explain some of the factors that determine the value of your car accident claim.
+However, this article will explain some factors determining the value of your car accident claim.

 What Factors Impact the Value of Your Personal Injury Settlement?

 First, let’s go over what a settlement is.

 When you’re injured in an auto accident in Oklahoma, the person who caused the crash may be liable for compensating you.
 While personal injury lawsuits can arise, it’s more common for injury victims to make a third-party claim with the at-fault driver’s insurance company.
-The process of negotiating with the insurance company, which occurs outside of court, often results in a settlement.
+Negotiating with the insurance company, which occurs outside of court, often results in a settlement.
 If the insurer is unwilling to make a reasonable offer that adequately compensates the victim’s losses and expenses, it may become necessary to file a lawsuit and go to trial.

-There are numerous factors that impact the amount of a car accident settlement, which is one of the reasons it’s important that you are represented by an experienced personal injury lawyer during settlement negotiations.
-Remember, insurance companies are profit-oriented, and will look for any excuse to deny liability or make a low offer, no matter how friendly or helpful the claims adjuster seems.
+Numerous factors impact the amount of a car accident settlement, which is one of the reasons an experienced personal injury lawyer must represent you during settlement negotiations.
+Remember, insurance companies are profit-oriented and will look for any excuse to deny liability or make a low offer, no matter how friendly or helpful the claims adjuster seems.
 Determining factors include:

 - The extent to which you were at fault.
-You can be compensated for a car accident even if you were partially at fault, a topic we covered in detail in our article on getting compensated for a partial fault car accident.
+You can be compensated for a car accident even if you were partially at fault, a topic we covered in our article on getting compensated for a partial fault car accident.
 However, being at partial fault for an accident will cause your compensation to be reduced accordingly.